uport-project/lambda-nisaba/README.md

 [Diagrams](./diagrams/README.md)

 ## Description
-Nisaba provides phone verification for the uPort ecosystem.
-This is the lamba-function version of it
+Nisaba provides user verification for the uPort ecosystem.

-## API v2
+## API

-### Request Phone Attestation
+### Request Fuel Token for New Device Key

-The nisaba token / fuel token can be used to get a real uPort phone attestation.
+A verified user can request a new fuel token for a new deviceKey

 ### Endpoint

-`POST /v2/phone`
+`POST /newDeviceKey`

 ### Headers
 ```